facebook/fresco/docs/01-drawee-branches.md

 * [Overlays](#Overlays)
 * [Pressed State Overlay](#PressedStateOverlay)

-## Definitions
+## What are Branches?

+Drawees are made up of different image "branches", one or more of which may be actually displayed at a time.

-This page outlines the different components ("image branches" in the source) that can be displayed in a Drawee, and how they are set.
+This page outlines the different branches that can be displayed in a Drawee, and how they are set.

 Except for the actual image, all of them can be set by an XML attribute.
 The value in XML must be either an Android drawable or color resource.